Shuffle/Shuffle-docs/handbook/engineering/workflow_development_exercises.md

 4. (Loop) Make a CSV export of general user info: Id, Name, Account Status, Times logged in, Last login
 5. (Mail) Send this CSV to yourself as an attachment to an email on a schedule every 1. of the month

+### 9. De-duplication, Conditions, lists and loops and Subflows.